 Choosing an accredited school is important to your education.
 Accreditation signifies that the school has met certain standards of quality in education, so you can feel confident in the value of the education you receive.

-- The Physical Therapist Assistant Program at Brightwood College in Dallas, TX is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia, 22314; telephone: 703.706.3245; email: firstname.lastname@example.org; website: www.capteonline.org.
+The Physical Therapist Assistant Program at Brightwood College in Dallas, TX is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia, 22314; telephone: 703.706.3245; email: email@example.com; website: www.capteonline.org.
 If needing to contact the program/institution directly, please call 972-481-7449 or email firstname.lastname@example.org.

 View student outcome rates for the physical therapist assistant program at Brightwood College, Dallas campus.

 Accreditation Status of the Occupational Therapy Assistant Program